 Well I stopped asking questions and started writing answers.
 I update the TimedLock class with stack trace tracking and also wrote an NUnit test that demonstrates the fact that we can identify the stack trace.
-Download the source code here.
+Check out the source code in the TimedLock repository.

 Please keep in mind, this is meant to be a DEBUG version.
 In order to store the stack trace, I place it and the object being locked into a static hash table.
 In doing so, I acquire a lock on the hash table which can hinder overall concurrency as it is a static member.
 Hopefully, this will still be useful for tracking a pesky deadlock issue.
 I haven’t done any serious analysis or testing yet, so I welcome your comments if I’m way off base.